Startup-Nights/website/content/pages/partner-intro.md

             link: 'https://wengervieli.ch'
     _template: partner_list
   - content_block:
-      subtitle:
+      subtitle: null
       title: Booth
       content:
         - >-
           We offer a wide range of formats and modules.
 Each partnership is Set up an eye-catching booth area of either 2x2m or 3x3m, specially designed for optimal visitor interaction.
         - >-
           Whether you seek brand visibility, lead generation, or thought The booth serves as a dedicated event space, providing with direct engagement opportunities with event attendees.
 It can be utilized as a place to host meetings, demos, and networking sessions, enhancing brand visibility and fostering meaningful connections.
     image:
       src: >-
         https://startupnights.fra1.digitaloceanspaces.com/2022/pictures/impressions/Partner/031122_StartupNights_Tag1_-37.jpeg